FlorianFANG/mySTL/README.md

 # mySTL
-Implementation of a tiny STL
+This a learning project to understand STL components (container, allocator, iterator, algorithms) and c++ template programming